 The Importance of Oral Health Guidance & Dental Care

-Children with clefts are more likely to experience poor oral health, including tooth decay, gum diseases, dental anomalies, and crooked teeth.
-And each of these problems is made exponentially worse by the marginalization and lack of access to general dental care so many of our patients suffer.
-Quality, specialized dental care is, therefore, an essential building block of successful cleft care.
-Without it, children with clefts may never know a happy, healthy smile, even after surgery.
+Children with clefts are more likely than their peers to experience poor oral health, including tooth decay, gum diseases, dental anomalies, and crooked teeth.
+Each of these problems is made exponentially worse by the marginalization and lack of access to general dental care so many of them suffer.
+Quality, specialized dental care is key to helping children with clefts maintain a happy, healthy smile, even after surgery.

 A Partnership for Change

-FDI World Dental Federation (FDI) and Smile Train, with support from Haleon, are joining forces to create guidelines for both oral health and non-oral health communities around the importance of preventative and comprehensive dental care for patients with clefts:
+FDI, Smile Train, and Haleon further joined forces to create guidelines for both oral health and non-oral health professionals on the importance of preventative and comprehensive dental care for people with clefts.

 Massive Open Online Course (MOOC)

-Learn more about the role of oral health in comprehensive cleft care in this three-hour online course, which includes units on cleft prevention, common oral health problems, and oral health care for people with clefts.
+Learn more about the role of oral health in comprehensive cleft care in this three-hour online course, which includes units on prevention, common oral health problems, and oral health care.

 For Oral Health Professionals

 A cleft team is incomplete without an oral health professional.
-If that is you, these resources will help you understand the unique oral health needs of children with clefts.
+If that is you, these resources will help you understand the unique needs of your patients with clefts.

 For Non-Oral Health Professionals

-Oral health impacts every area of health, especially when it comes to children with clefts.
-If you are a cleft-team member who does not identify as an oral health professional, these resources will help you understand the role of oral health in comprehensive cleft care and how you can support oral health for optimal patient outcomes, whatever your specialty.
+Oral health impacts every area of health, and that is especially true for children with clefts.
+If you are a cleft team member who does not identify as an oral health professional, these resources will help you understand the role of oral health in comprehensive cleft care and how you can support oral health for optimal patient outcomes, whatever your specialty.

-In May 2021, at the 74th World Health Assembly (WHA), Smile Train, FDI, and the International Association for Dental Research (IADR) advocated for including cleft lips and palates in Resolution WHA 74.5, a historic measure on oral health.
+In May 2021, at the 74th World Health Assembly (WHA), Smile Train, FDI, and the International Association for Dental Research (IADR) advocated for including clefts in Resolution WHA 74.5, a historic measure on oral health.

 - Read FDI's Statement Preceding the 74th World Health Assembly